Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Follow The Sound of Music to Salzburg, or explore the cultural capital of Linz

 You'll have a choice of tours in Austria today.
 Set off today for storybook Salzburg, nestled in the Austrian Alps.
 This city — Mozart’s hometown, in fact — also boasts a few locales featured in the beloved classic, The Sound of Music.
 Or, choose to explore lovely Linz, a cutting-edge city at the forefront of the arts and technology that UNESCO dubbed a City of Media Arts.
-No matter what tour you choose, you’ll have time to soak up the charm — and continue your exploration of the local Christmas markets.
-After dinner, enjoy more local entertainment in the ship’s lounge.
+No matter what tour you choose, you’ll have time to soak up the charm — and continue your exploration of the local Christmas Markets.

 Christmas-themed Passau tour, painting and gingerbread making, plus the Captain’s Gala Dinner

 More baroque splendor awaits you in picturesque Passau, located at the confluence of the Inn, Ilz, and Danube rivers.
 On a Christmas-themed walking tour, we’ll admire the UNESCO-listed Old Town and spend some time at the Christmas market, located just outside St. Stephan's Cathedral.
 (A more active walk and cycling are also available.)
 Don’t forget to try the gingerbread here in Passau — it’s spiced, warm, delectable, and you’ll even learn how to make it later this afternoon.